PooriaT/spring_assessment/README.md

 sudo systemctl restart apache2
 ```

-Next step is to copy the `spring_assessment` project into `/var/www/html` directory and then providing the required permissions.
+The next step is to copy the `spring_assessment` project into `/var/www/html` directory and then provide the required permissions.

 ```bash
 cp -r spring_assessment/ /var/www/html/spring_assessment